levelup-apps/portfolio-template/content/about.md

 ## Education

-### University of Illinois Urbana Champaign
+### University of Acme
-BS+MCS in Computer Science | GPA: 3.79
+BS in Computer Science

-- Illinois Engineering Outstanding Scholarship recipient
+- Some fancy scholarship recipient
-- Accelerated completion of BS by '24
-- Accepted into MCS program, class of '25
+- CS101 Course Assistant